rusinikita/blog/content/post/static-sites-better/index.md

 Static site generators have a variety of open-source themes to choose from, and each of them has customization settings.
 That's why it's easy to apply your company's UI style and extend a site with tools you are interested in.

 For example, this site theme.
-It hasn't had diagrams and tabs out of the box, but adding it with no CSS knowledge was easy.
+It doesn't have diagrams and tabs out of the box, but adding it with no CSS knowledge was easy.

 ### No license fees